QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 generate new and original content such as text, images, videos, or other forms of data with the capability to adapt and make decisions to achieve specific goals.

-An AI agent refers to a system or program that uses AI to perform tasks on behalf of users.
-In the context of network operations and management, agents are increasingly being designed to perform tasks such as understanding user intent, generating network configurations, diagnosing and resolving network incidents {{?I-D.ietf-nmop-network-incident-yang}}.
-Meanwhile, other SDOs also try to define terms related to AI agent in the context of network operations and management, e.g., TM Forum defines Autonomous Agent in {{TMF-1258}} as AN (Autonomous Network) Terminology.
+An AI agent refers to a system or program that Large Language Models (LLM)s to interact with humans (or other AI Agents) for purposes of performing tasks {{I-D.rosenberg-ai-protocols}}.
+In the context of network operations and management, agents are increasingly being designed to interact with physical world and act upon it based on tools {{Google-Agents-Whitepaper}} and perform network management tasks such as understanding user intent, generating network configurations, diagnosing and resolving network incidents {{?I-D.ietf-nmop-network-incident-yang}}.
+Meanwhile, other SDOs also try to define terms related to AI agent in the context of network operations and management, e.g., TM Forum defines Autonomous Agent in {{TMF-1251D}} as one of AN (Autonomous Network) Terminologies.

 ## Network Digital Twin